netiken/m3/README.md

 Note the checkpoints will be saved in the `ckpts` directory, one is for the Llama-2 model and the other is for the 2-layer MLP model.

 7. To replicate paper results in Section 5.2, run the following in the `parsimon-eval/expts/fig_8` directory:
-Note all commands can be found in `parsimon-eval/run.sh`

 ```bash
 cargo run --release -- --root=./data --mixes spec/all_dctcp.mix.json ns3-config